- The 8 Reasons Your Google My Business Listing Isn’t Ranking In The 3 Pack

 How To Address: Start Building Your Brand

 For newer businesses or those with anything interesting to share, consider a press release.
 Press syndication can help to get the word out about your business or services, and can even help you to get featured in Google News.
-All of these things can build up your brand visibility and trust with Google, which will help you rank higher in relevant search queries.
+All of these things can build up your brand visibility and trust with Google, and increase your brand documents and prominence score which will help you rank higher in relevant search queries.

 Challenge #6: Same Phone Number Used